mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 So I did sleep better last night and that headache is gone but given how terrible I felt [yesterday](javascript:flick('tue');) I am taking today off training too.
 That sensation of a rock in my shoe is still there too, even though I am in the house barefoot.

-I did get an email from Elliot letting me know about this (and I registered):
+I did get an email from Elliot letting me know about this race at the end of May:
 ![Vic Half Logo](/assets/jpg/vichalf-20201230.jpeg?v2)
+I signed up!

 <!---->
 ## THURSDAY DEC 31 ☁️